Best Grain-Free Dog Kibble in Canada (2026 Data-Driven Review)

 This is the line of dry dog food that we often recommend for active dogs or those transitioning off lower-quality kibble.

-2. Sunday Pets Dog Food
+2. Sunday Pets Dog Kibble Review

 Sunday Pets stands out for how it’s made.
 Instead of high-heat extrusion, the food is gently baked, helping preserve nutrients that are often lost during processing.
 This brand snuck out of New Zealand to take the 3rd spot in the overall dog kibble out of the blue.
+It’s especially well-suited to dogs with sensitive digestion as they use tripe in some of the formulations.

-4. Acana Grain Free Highest Protein Formulation
+4. Acana Grain-Free Highest Protein Dog Kibble Review

 Within this range, Acana Wild Prairie suits dogs without known food sensitivities, while Acana Pacifica is ideal for dogs with dry skin or poultry sensitivities that benefit from a fish-based diet.
 Acana Ranchlands focuses on red meat proteins, and Acana Grasslands offers a broader mix for dogs that tolerate multiple protein sources.